Chaney-Chanti/Chaney-Chanti/README.md

 ### Hi there 👋 and welcome to my github profile!
 Here is some information about myself!

 #### Experience
-I am currently a Junior at _California State University, Fullerton_ majoring in computer science.
+I am currently a Senior at _California State University, Fullerton_ majoring in computer science.
 I am also currently _interning_ as a _software engineer_ at _Teradek_ in Irvine, CA since July of 2021 but will soon be joining _Amazon_ as a _SDE intern_ for the summer of 2022!